RuochenLiu/StreetFighter2-DeepRL-Model-on-Bizhawk/README.md

 ### Result
 After 1200 episodes trained, my Sagat is tested by fighting against all players and winning rates are here.
 ![test result](https://github.com/RuochenLiu/StreetFighter2-DeepRL-Model-on-Bizhawk/blob/master/image/test_result.png)
 Some parts still need to be fixed.
-Each chosen action affects the following frames and the recovery time may cause negative rewards, which has nothing to do with the next action chose by the model.
-Combo moves are hard to be learnt because start-up, duration and recovery time for each move differs from each other.
+Each chosen action affects the following frames and the recovery time may cause negative rewards, which has nothing to do with the next action chosen by the model.
+Combo moves are hard to be learned because start-up, duration and recovery time for each move differ from each other.